recursehex/Hybrid/docs/type_system/functions.md

 - Positional arguments must precede any named arguments; once named, the rest must be named.
 - Named arguments can target required parameters but only parameters with defaults may be omitted.
 - Duplicate or unknown names are rejected at compile time.

+### Style Guidance

+- Prefer positional calls for the common path; reach for named arguments when skipping earlier defaults or clarifying boolean/sentinel parameters.
+- Keep caller ordering aligned with parameter ordering unless skipping defaults; avoid reordering purely for style.
+- Avoid mixing positional and named arguments in short calls unless it materially improves readability; once named, keep the rest named.
+- For APIs with many optional flags, consider a small options struct instead of long chains of named arguments.

 ### Array Parameters